telerik/blazor-docs/themes/custom-theme.md

 To build a custom theme by using the theme variables, apply either of the following approaches:

-(Recommended) Use the build process of your application—This approach simplifies the upgrades to new theme package versions.
 * [(Recommended) Use the build process of your application](#using-the-build-process-of-the-application)&mdash;This approach simplifies the upgrades to new theme package versions.
 * [Use the build process of the themes](#using-the-build-process-of-the-themes)&mdash;This approach requires you to build the theme each time the theme packages are updated.